“The readiness is all,” said Hamlet.

 As many a Zen Master has tried to open many a student’s mind to satori.

 This all comes to me by way of a new friend made last night, rather unexpectedly.
 Well, completely unexpectedly.
-We were forced together, sitting beside each other.
-Rather than sit in stony silence (as they say) we talked.
+We were forced together, to sit beside each other.
+Rather than sit in stony silence we talked.
 Exactly why or how it happened, I cannot explain.
-And, while I deserve little credit for it, it was an amazing and far-reaching conversation.
-Very satisfying on many levels.
-I will take some credit that I let it happen.
-And in part it happened because I had no expectations.
-I asked and said what I wanted to say at the moment…but I was not trying to win or convince or do or accomplish anything.
-Well, occasionally I wished to be polite and kind and teasing (as some of you know, I like to tease my friends).
-But mostly I had no big goal, except to learn and discover.
+It was an amazing and far-reaching conversation, very satisfying on many levels.
+I let it happen.
+And in part because I had no expectations, I asked and said what I wanted to say at the moment… I was not trying to win or convince or do or accomplish anything.
+Occasionally I wished to be polite and kind.
+Mostly I had no goal, except to learn and discover.

-So, I give myself that credit.
-And I take it away too.
 I did not follow up well.
-The friendship made, the conversation started… But it may never happen again because I probably have lost contact.
+The conversation started, the friendship kind of made, … But it may never happen again because I probably have lost contact.
 I was too polite.

-And this is true of our ideas about innovation as well.
-We must have the idea, let it in, remember it, and then do something about it.
-See if it will fly.
+This is true of our ideas about innovation as well.
+We must have the idea, and let it in.
+Also remember it, and then do something about it; follow-up.
+See if it will really work.